new-guy/screeps-os/README.md

 - Move room tools from HRCT to RT
 - Break logic in PCFM into smaller parts
 - Kill condition for HomeRoomManager - ColonyManager should kill it if it is bad

-### Scouting Improvements

-- Why are scouts spawning that never move?
-- Scouts should dodge source keepers - add a move tool for avoiding SKs

 ## Things we need